-Here are TWO easy cheesy crockpot macaroni and cheese recipe styles we love!
+TWO easy cheesy crockpot macaroni and cheese with evaporated milk and with cheddar cheese soup!
 Just dump it into your slow cooker and let it cook by itself all day long.
-I will never make homemade mac and cheese any other way now.
+I will never make homemade mac and cheese any other way now, unless I’m in a hurry and make Ninja Foodi mac and cheese.

-This is the best crockpot macaroni and cheese recipe ever!
+This is the best crockpot macaroni and cheese with evaporated milk recipe ever!
 It is simple and doesn’t require a lot of ingredients which is just my style!
 I am all about meals that cook all by themselves and this one is super quick as well and my kids favorite.
-Here’s how you make one of our favorite crockpot recipes. (originally published 12/15)
+Here’s how you make one of our favorite crockpot recipes. (originally published 12/15, affiliate links present)

-- This is great to cook for dinner or make a larger batch for a pot luck or for when other families come over for dinner.
+This is great to cook for dinner or make a larger batch for a pot luck or for when other families come over for dinner.
+An easy recipe that will surely take you back to your childhood.

-One way uses canned cheddar cheese soup and the other uses Velveeta, take your pick.
+One way uses canned cheddar cheese soup and the other uses evaporated milk and Velveeta, take your pick.
 Both are creamy and delicious but I’d try both and see which y’all prefer.

 - Uncooked elbow macaroni noodles